 Quaternions are the rule in V630.
 Exceptions are fols.
-33-36 (a binion), 69 (a singleton), 70-73 (a binion corresponding to the end of Part I), 122-6 (originally a ternion, but the leaf before fol.
-126 has been excised), 200-205 (a ternion), 222-3 (singletons, originally the first two folios of a binion), 224-7 (a binion), 260-4 (a ternion with last leaf excised), 305-9 (a ternion with last leaf excised), 318 (a singleton), 319-20 (a union), and 321-2 (a union, or two singletons joined in the course of modern restoration).
-The quire irregularities from fol.
-206 to 227 coincide with the Innocent dossier in V630, and specifically with the supplements from the Collectio Quesnelliana.
+33-36 (a binion), 69 (a singleton), 70-73 (a binion corresponding to the end of Part I of the False Decretals.), and 122-6 (originally a ternion, but the leaf before fol.
+126 has been excised).
+The first volume of V630 closes with a complete quaternion at fols.
+175-182.
+Irregularities in the second volume of V630 occur at fols.
+200-205 (a ternion), 222-3 (singletons, originally the first two folios of a binion), 224-7 (a binion), 260-4 (a ternion with last leaf excised), 305-9 (a ternion with last leaf excised), 318 (a singleton), 319-20 (a union), and 321-2 (the final two leaves of the manuscript, with are either a union, or two singletons joined in the course of modern restoration).